 Make it easy to agree: Make them an offer that no reasonable person who had an interest in your product or service could easily refuse.
+Make sure it has a very high perceived value but doesn't cost you very much at all.

 How Should You Say It?
 Picture the size of a typical postcard; they're bigger than a business card but not quite a flyer.
 That's the amount of room you're working with.
 So words are at a premium and not to be wasted.
 Urgently ask the people on your mailing lists to order from you or contact you for FREE information about your products and services.